pg94au/jid3/README.md

 ---

+## Status

+* I have not maintained this library since my last release in 2005.

 _Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems,Inc. in the United States and other countries._